R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 Taxonomic Discrepancy Rate | 0.1895 |

-This is possibly due to the fact that the malignancy suspicion is an index, or an aggregated metric that sums the likelihood of ICD classes that are considered malignant, which makes it less susceptible to the impact of the high TDR.
+This is possibly due to the fact that the malignancy suspicion is an index, or an aggregated metric that sums the likelihood of ICD categories that are considered malignant, which makes it less susceptible to the impact of the high TDR.

 Evolution of malignancy suspicion